Antivirus

 Free Trial Version

-Kaspersky masters the fine art of integrating a seemingly endless list of features into a clear and well-arranged user interface.
-It also allows its users to tinker with scans more than its competitors do.
-Beyond that, it puts security features like ransomware, Web, email, webcam, and file protection at your fingertips.
+Kaspersky manages to pack a seemingly endless list of features in a clear and well-arranged user interface.
+Its users also get more freedom in customizing scans than they would from its competitors.
+Beyond that, the software puts security features like ransomware, web, email, webcam, and file protection at your fingertips.

-Alongside a firewall, you'll find "Anti-Banner" which serves as a kind of adblocker, and an antivirus module for instant messaging clients, for those who still use them.
-Kaspersky comes with an integrated browser for secure payments and online transactions which opens automatically for websites that you select, guaranteeing total security.
+In addition to a firewall, there's "Anti-Banner", which serves as a kind of ad blocker, and an antivirus module for instant messaging clients.
+Kaspersky comes with a browser that's designed for secure payments and online transactions.
+It opens automatically for websites that you specify, guaranteeing total security.

-Kaspersky also scored well with us thanks to its comprehensive package of features.
+Kaspersky also scored highly thanks to its comprehensive package of features.

-But that's far from all the program is capable of.
-Kaspersky also creates backups of files or partitions and offers access to a range of parental controls.
-These include a GPS tracker, which can be used to physically locate your children.
-An in-house password manager comes with the software's Internet security suite too, and compared to the rudimentary managers offered by Kaspersky's competitors, this is a class above.
-Along with a file shredder and the ability to tune your system's performance, a VPN, based on Hotspot Shield, rounds out Kaspersky's Internet security tools.
+But that's just the tip of the iceberg: Kaspersky also provides file and partition backups and a range of parental controls.
+These include a GPS tracker, which can help you remotely locate your children.
+An in-house password manager comes with the software's Internet Security suite and is a class above those its competitors offer.
+Rounding things out are a file shredder, performance tuning, and a VPN based on Hotspot Shield.

 According to the testing labs we consulted, Kaspersky also provides solid protection.
 As such, even though it can't compete with Bitdefender, Kaspersky is an excellent choice for robust Internet security.